PatchMixolydic/PatchMixolydic/README.md

 ## Welcome
-I'm Ruby Lazuli \[she/her], a Rust enthusiast and backend/application developer.
+I'm Ruby Lazuli (she/her), a Rust enthusiast and backend/application developer.
 Pleased to meet you!

+I've recently started moving my projects to [Codeberg](https://codeberg.org/PatchMixolydic) and [a self-hosted Git forge](https://git.patchmixolydic.com).
+Feel free to have a look!

 ### Current projects
 * [Junction Point of Reality and Fantasy](https://patchmixolydic.com/) - a blog containing project updates and development misadventures